 There will be a staged implementation of the policy.

-- A letter will be handed to all personal trainers and fitness groups encountered by Trust Rangers from 1 July 2006 advising that new requirements for personal trainers are being implemented by the Trust.
-The letter will include an application form for a personal trainer licence.
+- All personal trainers and fitness groups encountered by Trust Rangers from 1 July 2006 are advised of the requirements for personal trainers implemented by the Trust.

 - Completed application forms are to be sent to the Business Services, Royal Botanic Gardens & Domain Trust, Mrs Macquaries Road, Sydney NSW 2000.